PerseusDL/CITE-JSON-LD/README.md

 This script will convert ERB templates to other formats... after it is written...

 ### scripts/rdf_isolate.sh
-Quick and dirty script for isolating unique predicate ontology definitions used in a .ttl document.
+Isolate unique predicates used in a .ttl document.
 I can't guarantee completeness.

 Use like so...